Plant Field: Baseball

 Baseball began at Plant Field around 1899 when local teams played at what was then called the Tampa Bay Race Track Diamond.
 With the lure of travel incentives offered by the city government, it became one of the first facilities used by Major League Baseball for spring training when the Chicago Cubs came to train before the 1913 season.
 The Cubs conducted spring training in Tampa until 1916.
 On March 26, 1914, Plant Field hosted the first major league baseball spring training game in the Tampa Bay area when the Cubs defeated the St. Louis Browns 3–2.

 After the Cubs departed, the Boston Red Sox used the facility next.
 On April 4, 1919.
 Babe Ruth, playing in what would be his last season with the Red Sox, hit a home run 587 feet against the New York Giants during an exhibition game.
 A plaque remains to commemorate Ruth's achievement as it was considered the longest home run of Ruth's career and one of the longest in baseball history.

-Over the years, Plant Field was the spring home to many major league teams, including the Washington Senators in the 1920s, the Detroit Tigers in the 1930s, and the Cincinnati Reds in the 1940s.
-The Chicago White Sox were Plant Field's last spring training tenant.
-They last used the facility in 1954 and moved to newly built Al Lopez Field in West Tampa for 1955.
+Over the years, Plant Field was the spring home to many major league teams, including the Washington Senators in the 1920s, the Detroit Tigers in 1930, and the Cincinnati Reds in the 1930s, 40s & 50s.
+The Chicago White Sox were Plant Field's last new spring training tenant.
+They used the facility in 1954 and moved to newly built Al Lopez Field in West Tampa for 1955.

 The facility also hosted many minor league, semi-pro, high school, and other baseball games.
 In November 1950, the Jackie Robinson All-Stars played a local black semi-professional team, the Tampa Rockets, at Plant Field.
 Robinson's team included major-leaguers Roy Campanella and Larry Doby as well as several Negro league players.
 Plant Field was the regular home field of the Tampa Smokers of the Florida State League and the Florida International League until the team disbanded after the 1954 season.